NYC Gun Crime Lawyer for Gun and Other Weapons Offenses

 NYC Gun Charge Lawyer Cody Warner Explains the Commonly Charged Weapons Offenses

-You can be charged with a crime for possessing a weapon even if the police did not find the weapon on you.
+The prosecution can charge you with a crime for possessing a weapon even if the police did not find the weapon on you.
 If the prosecution can prove that you exercised “dominion and control” over the area where the weapon was recovered, then you could still be convicted for possessing that weapon.

 The police often charge a person with possessing a weapon after they search the person’s clothing, car, or home.
 Consequently, many weapons cases hinge on whether the police were legally justified in conducting the search that led to the discovery of the weapon.
 If the court determines that the police did not have probable cause to justify such search, then the weapon cannot be used as evidence in your case, which typically results in your case being dismissed.